tajrussell/PAIReD_jet_tagging/PAIReD_Data_Production/PFNano_to_PAIReD/notes/PAIReD_ROOT_file_content.md

 ## The `tree` tree
-Note that the particles `part` are sorted accoding to their transverse momentum $p_T$ while the secondary vertices `sv` are sorted according to their decay length significance.
+Note that the particles `part` that are clustered in one of the two seed jets are at the top of the list.
+Furthermore, the particles are sorted according to their transverse momentum $p_T$ while the secondary vertices `sv` are sorted according to their decay length significance.
 | Object | Type | Description |
 |:--|:--|:--|
 | `event` | uint64_t | Event index of the MC event from the original simulation file |